 Between 2007 and 2011, TEP supported the client with translocation of great crested newts, grass snakes and water voles and licensed works affecting bat roosts.

 From 2009 until the present day, we have been overseeing the ecological, landscape and soil-forming processes of floodplain restoration, woodland and meadow creation.
 A major milestone was reached in October 2014, when the River Rother was “released” into its new re-naturalised floodplain which provides enhanced flood storage capacity, benefitting 1000 homes in Chesterfield as well as creating new habitats.
-Later in 2015, the sports pitches and final landscape planting will take place.
+Between 2015 and 2017, the sports pitches and final landscape planting took place, and TEP continues to monitor the site as it is handed over to the Land Trust.

 Sustainability is key to many aspects of the project, from remediation and re-use of site materials and construction and management of habitats through to design of onsite drainage and provision of flood alleviation to benefit wider communities.